 It goes without saying, discovering healthy restaurants in every corner of this city is a breeze.
-But I think cooking at home, utilizing local products and attending events with a taste of everything is the best way to conquer the landscape of urban eating.
+But I think cooking at home, utilizing my appliances from Goodfoodblogph and local products, and attending events with a taste of everything is the best way to conquer the landscape of urban eating.

 Taste of London

 Twice a year, the city explodes in a delicious array of foodie delights.
 The Taste Of London event showcases the top vendors, restaurants and suppliers in the industry, with any food or drink you can imagine, all under one roof.

 This winter, we were delighted to attend the event at Tobacco Dock.
 Before we even had a chance to peruse the stalls though, we were thrown into a casual cooking competition with AEG.
 Over the next 30 minutes, my husband and I whisked up a batter to try to create perfect profiteroles with the AEG steambake oven.
 They didn’t turn out too bad, but the gaggle of French women at the station behind us won by a landslide.
 This added element of interactive workshops made the Taste of London really stand out.

 Afterwards, we weaved through each room to check out the various products and samples on display.
 You could grab a nitro-fueled, espresso-rum cocktail from Pirates Grog and walk around all day, trying various delicacies from London and beyond.
 Fresh French cheese covered checkered tablecloths, street tacos were doled out by the dozen and top chefs were on hand to sign cookbooks around every corner.